Airboid/Bubbly/README.md

 # Bubbly
-Site front for a virtual wallet meant to showcase fundamental skills at organizing files and problem solving; as a result, this prototype does not use Bootstrap.
+Site front for a virtual wallet meant to showcase fundamental skills at organizing files and problem solving; as a result, this prototype does not use Bootstrap, but is still responsive.
 Contains four pages: an index, a learn session, two different registration screens and the control panel.